Pramila Jayapal: Healthcare

 She supports universal health care and co-sponsored the Expanded and Improved Medicare For All Act.

 In February 2019, Jayapal sponsored and introduced the Medicare for All Act of 2019 with more than 100 co-sponsors.
 The bill would create a publicly financed comprehensive, universal, and guaranteed healthcare insurance system for every U.S. resident.
 It represented the continuation of progressives' long-term campaign in Congress to introduce a guaranteed health care system.
 In 2021, Jayapal introduced similar legislation for the 117th Congress.

 Government transparency

 Jayapal and Representative Jamie Raskin (D-MD) introduced the Trump Transparency Package, a series of bills aimed at promoting transparency and eliminating conflicts of interest in the Trump White House.

 She supports a ban on members trading in stocks.
+Jayapal was one of the original 16 cosponsors of the Restore Trust in Congress Act (H.R.5106), introduced on September 3, 2025, by Republican Chip Roy of Texas.
+The act, a bipartisan effort to ban members of Congress and their spouses and dependents from owning and trading stocks, had 119 cosponsors as of December, 2025.

 Other progressive policies

 Jayapal and her fellow co-chairs of the United for Climate and Environmental Justice Task Force introduced a package of environmental justice bills to fight the impact of climate change on frontline communities.

 Jayapal is a co-sponsor of legislation intended to make public colleges and universities free for most families and significantly reduce student debt.
-Jayapal is a supporter of Illinois Rep. Jesús "Chuy" García's New Way Forward Act, which calls for immigration reform.
 Jayapal is also a supporter of the Equal Rights Amendment.